-2. Now tell students to do the same kind of thinking about the landowner.
+2. Now tell students to do the same kind of thinking about the king.
 Say something like this:

-When we meet the landowner, all we learn is that he has heard of the good fortune of the couple and that he wants the same thing from the stranger.
-But we can infer quite a lot from the words and pictures.
-What are some inferences we can make about what kind of person he is?
+When the king first meets the young man, he is in disguise.
+The story doesn't tell us much, but we can infer quite a lot from the words and pictures.
+What are some inferences we can make about what kind of person the king is?
 Think about the inferences you can make and what details you are using to make the inferences.